markope/crossbarwww/website/crossbario/docs/Application-Scenarios.md

 Another scenario is when you have an existing, classical Web application to which you just want to *add* some real-time features without rewriting the app.

-Crossbar.io features a [*HTTP Pusher* service](https://github.com/crossbario/crossbar/wiki/Using-the-REST-to-WebSocket-Pusher) which allows to inject WAMP real-time events using plain old HTTP/POSTs:
+Crossbar.io features a [*HTTP Publisher* service](HTTP Bridge Services Publisher) which allows to inject WAMP real-time events using plain old HTTP/POSTs:

 ![Crossbar.io Node](/static/img/docs/gen/crossbar_application_scenario_1.png)

-The *HTTP Pusher* service of Crossbar.io **can be used from any Web application framework that is able to do (outgoing) HTTP/POST requests**.
+The *HTTP Publisher* service of Crossbar.io **can be used from any Web application framework that is able to do (outgoing) HTTP/POST requests**.
 It does not matter whether the framework is asynchronous, threaded, blocking or something else, as long as it can trigger HTTP/POSTs.

 Which means it'll work from e.g.